It’s FAFSA Time – Don’t Leave Money on the Table

 Now is the time to start filling out the FAFSA. **ALL** high school seniors and their parents should be filling the FAFSA out.
 This application is used to determine eligibility for federal grants, loans and work-study funds from the federal government.
 In addition, many colleges and states use FAFSA information when determining eligibility for institutional and state financial aid programs.
 A number of other scholarships require the FAFSA as well.

 It’s incredibly worth it to apply, but you won’t get any money if you don’t fill out the form.
 Here’s some advice when filing for financial aid:

 1) Fill out the FAFSA ASAP

 Financial aid is in limited supply.
 The earlier you apply; the better your chances of receiving the financial aid that you are qualified to receive.
-Although the FAFSA deadline for the 2015-16 academic year is not until June 30, 2015, a desired college’s deadline may be sooner.
+Although the FAFSA deadline for many schools for the 2020-21 academic year is not until June 30, 2021, a desired college’s deadline may be sooner.
 Chances of collecting the maximum amount of FAFSA financial aid lessen as more time goes by.
 Many schools work on a first come, first serve basis when it comes to financial aid.
 Dates vary by college for their priority filing deadlines.
-Check this website to find financial aid deadlines for specific colleges your student has applied to instatuition.intuitlabs.com.
 The FAFSA must be filed by a school’s deadline for a student to be considered for the maximum possible financial aid that they may be eligible for.